-The hornets were recently discovered in British Columbia and Washington state, having hitchhiked in cargo across the ocean and sparking fears they may spread elsewhere in North America.
-Sinclair balks at the insects’ gruesome nickname saying:
+Murder hornets were recently discovered in British Columbia and Washington state, having hitchhiked in cargo across the ocean and sparking fears they may spread elsewhere in North America.
+Sinclair balks at the insects’ gruesome nickname, saying:

 “I wish people wouldn’t call them that; sure, they’re pretty big and can be devastating, but we don’t call cars ‘murder vehicles.'”